Florida Keys Real Estate Articles

 Of course, you’ll have to pay the mortgage, insurance, property taxes, and more.
 But, this won’t be a problem if you know the following about how to profit from rental properties:

 ● Go big on the down payment.
 In ideal circumstances, you’d pay cash outright for a rental property.
 And, in normal circumstances, you’d put down 20 percent for a down payment.
 But, this isn’t your primary residence.
-So, if you need a mortgage, you’re essential putting your own home at-risk.
+So, if you need a mortgage, you’re essentially putting your own home at risk.
 Minimize this risk by going big on the down payment.
 This will have several benefits, including a smaller monthly obligation and quicker equity build.

 ● Know what you’ll put into the home.
 Before you commit to buying a rental property, know full well what it will cost to get it in good condition.
 Get at least three estimates from experienced, licensed contractors.
 Then, add 20 percent as a contingency (because you’ll probably need it).

 ● Hire a property management service.
 There’s nothing like turning an actual profit from a rental property.
 And, this is much easier done with a property management service.
 The percentage you pay will be more than worthwhile.

 Another tip is to incrementally increase the rent every year.
 It doesn’t have to be much, but it’s a very good practice.
 For any help with Florida Keys Real Estate please contact me